What is carbon capture and storage?

 Where was the first CCS facility?

-CCS has been in operation since 1972 in the US, where several natural gas plants in Texas have captured and stored more than 200million tons of CO2 underground.
+CCS has been in operation since 1972 in the U.S., where several natural gas plants in Texas have captured and stored more than 200million tons of CO2 underground.

 The information in this article is intended as a factual explainer and does not necessarily reflect National Grid's strategic direction or current business activities.